 By Tony Navah Okonmah

-*Okonmah Tony, a financial adviser wrote from London.
+*Tony Okonmah, a financial and economic analyst wrote from London.